DwarvesGraph: A High-Performance Graph Mining System with Pattern Decomposition

-We compare \proj with ESCAPE~\cite{pinar2017escape} in Table~\ref{tab:comp_native_algorithms}, the fastest expert-tailored single-thread decomposition-based 4/5-motif counting implementation~\cite{ribeiro2019survey} with specific optimizations like orientation.
-Running with one thread, \proj is on average $4.0\times$ slower than ESCAPE, while GraphPi, even with their mathematical optimization that only applies to pattern counting, is on average $17.3\times$ slower (up to $48.6\times$).
+counting implementation~\cite{ribeiro2019survey} with \redasplos{pattern-specific optimizations}.
+With one thread, \proj is on average $4.0\times$ slower than ESCAPE, while GraphPi, even with their mathematical optimization that only applies to pattern counting, is on average $17.3\times$ slower (up to $48.6\times$).
 With multicores, \proj runs faster than ESCAPE.
 Note that ESCAPE still outperforms \proj in single-thread performance because it adopts an algorithmic optimization that converts each size-5 pattern to a DAG to reduce the exploration space.